 3. Raw Materials: Availability of raw materials for setting up industries in hilly or backward areas is very scarce, so the government has made sure to provide the raw materials such as cement, steel and iron to expedite industry set up.

-4. Tax exemption: Government has encouraged new business by promising tax exemption for industries in backward areas.
+4. Tax exemption: The Government has encouraged new business by promising tax exemption for industries in backward areas.

 Concepts covered in this chapter –